Our Philosophical Approach

 our system is student choice.
 Students make choices

-in three general areas: use of time and personal behavior, and
+in three general areas: use of time, personal behavior, and

-In 1988, education reformer Albert Shanker proposed the concept of a “charter school"— a school model which would allow teachers to experiment with innovative approaches and be empowered to draw on their expertise to create educational laboratories from which the traditional public schools would learn.
+In 1988, education reformer and teachers union leader Albert Shanker proposed the concept of a “charter school"— a school model which would allow teachers to experiment with innovative approaches and be empowered to draw on their expertise to create educational laboratories from which the traditional public schools would learn.

 Code of Virginia § 22.1-212.5